SFDO-Tooling/Metecho/docs/metecho-how-to.md

 Metecho so that other people can review it.
 Developers may retrieve changes as many times as they like while they are working.*

-- When the Developer is ready to pull the Salesforce Dev Org work into Metecho, they need to select `Check for Unretrieved Changes` (button located just above the Developer card in the Task detail view).
+- When the Developer is ready to pull the Salesforce Dev Org work into Metecho, they need to select `Retrieve Changes from Dev Org` (button located just above the Developer card in the Task detail view).
+  - If that button does not appear, then they can select `Check for Unretrieved Changes` (located on the Dev Org card).
+The Developer may not need to do this step as changes are retrieved automatically when first navigating to the page.
 - Select the location to retrieve changes.
   - Use the preselected package directory unless you know of a specific reason to select a different option.